akylbekmaxutov/LLM-eval-using-Kazakh/README.md

 This repository provides the datasets and prompts utilized in the paper titled "Do LLMs Speak Kazakh?
 A Pilot Evaluation of Seven Models."

-`prompts.py` this script introduces the prompts used in the experiment
+`prompts.py` This script introduces the prompts used in the experiment.
+`math_english_instructions` - this function is english-instructed prompt for the 'NIS Math' dataset.
+`math_kazakh_instructions` - this function is kazakh-instructed prompt for the 'NIS Math' dataset

 ## Datasets for "Do LLMs Speak Kazakh?
 A Pilot Evaluation of Seven Models"